hankbao/libreboot/docs/archive_old.md

     support
     -   See ***docs/hcl/\#supported\_x60t\_list*** for list of supported LCD panels
-    -   It is unknown whether an X61 Tablet can have it\'s mainboard replaced with an X60 Tablet motherboard.
+    -   It is unknown whether an X61 Tablet can have it's mainboard replaced with an X60 Tablet motherboard.
 -   **ThinkPad T60** (Intel GPU) (there are issues; see below):
     -   See notes below for exceptions, and
         ***docs/hcl/\#supported\_t60\_list*** for known working LCD
         panels.
-    -   It is unknown whether a T61 can have it\'s mainboard replaced with a T60 motherboard.
+    -   It is unknown whether a T61 can have it's mainboard replaced with a T60 motherboard.
     -   See ***docs/future/\#t60\_cpu\_microcode***.
     -   T60P (and T60 laptops with ATI GPU) will likely never be